John Witherspoon (actor): Television

 He was also on the Kids' WB animation series Waynehead, which was about a young boy growing up poor in Harlem, New York City.
 The show, which aired on Saturday mornings, was based on creator Damon Wayans' life.

 In 2003, Witherspoon made a showing on NBC's Last Comic Standing, a reality television show that selected the top comedian out of a group and gave him a contract, in the Las Vegas finals.
 That same year, he performed as Oran Jones in The Proud Family episode "Adventures in Bebe Sitting".
 He later guest-starred in an episode of Kim Possible.
 During this time, Witherspoon was also featured as Spoon in all 18 episodes of the comedy series The Tracy Morgan Show.

 In 2004, he appeared in Pryor Offenses, a television movie where he played Willie the Wino.
 In 2005, he was seen in the Comedy Central talk show Weekends at the D.L. where he portrayed the character of Michael Johnson.
 That same year, he began starring in Aaron McGruder's animated series The Boondocks as Robert Jebediah "Granddad" Freeman; this Cartoon Network/Adult Swim series ran for four seasons.
 In 2006, he performed as Real Santa, a Christmas singer on the radio, in the television movie, Thugaboo: A Miracle on D-Roc's Street, a story of a group of kids who find the true meaning of Christmas.
 His next appearance was on The Super Rumble Mixshow in 2008.
 In 2011, he starred in a Final Destination spoof with Shane Dawson on YouTube.
 In May 2013, he was featured on "Saturday (skit)", from rapper Logic's 2013 mixtape titled Young Sinatra: Welcome to Forever.
 He later performed in another Aaron McGruder series, Black Jesus, portraying Lloyd, a homeless man.

 Music videos

 Witherspoon appeared in a number of music videos by artists in the music industry.
 In 2000, he was in the music video for hip-hop superstar Jay-Z's hit single "I Just Wanna Love U (Give It 2 Me)".
 He was also in the music video for Field Mob's song "Sick of Being Lonely".
+He's also appear in Sugar Ray music video Mr. Bartender (It's So Easy) as a car wash owner.
 Other music video credits include Goodie Mob's "They Don't Dance No Mo'" and LL Cool J's "Ain't Nobody".
 In 2008, Witherspoon released a hip-hop comedy album titled "63 Cent".